doordeck/docs/docs/cloud-api/account/login-v2.md

 # Login (v2)

 :::warning
-This endpoint is only available to Doordeck registered users.
+This endpoint is only available to Sentry Interactive registered users.
 :::

 This endpoint lets user's attempt to login.